Doctor Answers: How to Prevent Prostatitis?

 Q: Are there any preventive screening tests specifically for prostatitis risk?

-Dr. Letsa answers: Currently, there are no routine screening tests specifically designed to predict or prevent prostatitis risk in asymptomatic men.
-Diagnostic tests for prostatitis are typically performed when a man is experiencing symptoms.
+Dr. Letsa answers: Currently, there are no routine screening tests specifically designed to detect or predict prostatitis risk in men without symptoms.
+Prostatitis diagnosis is typically made based on symptoms and clinical evaluation.

 Conclusion